 A charming capital city, Stockholm is positioned across 14 islands and it touches both Lake Mälaren and the Baltic Sea.
 It has a population of 1.5 million people and is best known for its city sophistication, culture, stylish shops and fine dining cuisine.
 Located on the south-east coast of the country, it sees temperatures between 14 and 23 degrees celsius in the summer and minus four degrees in winter.
 The largest city in Scandinavia, it offers a rich cultural pedigree and is truly cosmopolitan.
 What makes it so is that it is home to some of Europe’s best universities, offers a host of museums and also has a thriving job market.
 The city’s Metro is considered one of the most beautifully decorated places and while it’s a rather expensive city to live in, you’ll love the waterfront buildings, the medieval old town and the surrounding areas which include mountains, islands and woodland.
 A truly urban metropolis, Stockholm is hard to beat when it comes to living a hip urban lifestyle that is integrated with nature.

 Located on the south-west coast just north of Stockholm is the city and municipality of Solna.
 It is regularly voted as one of the best cities in the country.
 Its close proximity to Stockholm means that expats can commute back and forth with ease.
 Solna is popular for its low corporate tax rates, which has attracted both start-ups as well as businesses in other industries.
 It also has an impressive job market.
 With a population of just over 80,000, it offers a more suburban feel than Stockholm, but its attractions are to be envied some of which include the Ulriksdal Palace, Haga Royal Castle, Angso National Park and Karlberg Palace.
-Temperatures range from 14-22 degrees celsius in the summer and minus one to three degrees celsius in winter.
+Temperatures range from fourteen to twenty two degrees celsius in the summer and from minus one to three degrees celsius in winter.
 It makes for an ideal city for excellent family life.
 One of the reasons for this is its close proximity to nature.

 With a population of just over 300,000, Malmø is found on the southern tip of Sweden.
 It’s best known for its diverse culture and eco-friendly lifestyle.
 Looking for gabled brick buildings and cobbled streets?
 Malmø is your go-to place!
 The city has slowly positioned itself as the young and hip alternative to the capital.
 Known for being friendly to international visitors, it has a diverse community and actively promotes a thriving culture.
 Malmø’s location means that it is closer to Denmark’s Copenhagen than Stockholm and it attracts students, start-ups and tech companies.
 It also has a younger feel than Stockholm.
 In addition to the many gardens, parks and buildings to enjoy, you will also be exposed to a wide variety of outdoor events and festivals.
 Temperatures range from 14-22 degrees celsius in the summer to minus one and three degrees in the winter.
 It has a great cultural and restaurant scene and the fact that it’s on the sea means you can spend your time at the beach or in a sauna.